Does the menopause cause memory loss?

 Memory loss can be scary.
 Especially as it’s linked to serious diseases such as Alzheimer’s and other forms of dementia.
-But, if you are a woman approaching menopause, there may be a simple answer for your poor memory.
-Here I’ll explore how hormone changes at menopause can lead to memory loss, and what you can do about it.
+But if you’re a woman approaching menopause, there may be another reason for your poor memory.
+Here I’ll explore how hormone changes during the menopause can lead to memory loss, and what you can do about it.

 What are the symptoms of menopause?

-The menopause usually affects women aged around 45-55.
+The menopause usually affects women aged around 45 to 55.
 But you may feel signs of the perimenopause (the phase before the menopause) several years before this.
 Menopause affects everyone differently.
-Some women are troubled most by hot flushes, whereas others find a low sex drive or increased anxiety affects them more.
-Below are some of the other menopausal symptoms you might have:
+You might experience:

 - irregular periods